Why ‘Ten Paths to God’?

 Part of this is due to a commitment to experimenting and utilizing the various online and social media platforms to help broadcast his teachings to a global audience.

 In September 2015, Rabbi Sacks and his small team released a whiteboard animation video called ‘Why I am a Jew’.
-Based on an extract from his powerful book A Letter in the Scroll (published as Radical Then Radical Now in Britain), this video went viral, being shown in schools, synagogues, campuses, Jewish organizations and even some churches!
+Based on an extract from his powerful book A Letter in the Scroll (published as Radical Then, Radical Now in Great Britain), this video went viral, being shown in schools, synagogues, campuses, Jewish organisations, and even some churches!